What should I charge?

 As a contractor you will also need to have a third party insurance and maybe some private cover so we are going to take a view of £600 per year or charge out rate of £0.31per hour.

-Can you see how these costs are rising and the only way Jane can meet the costs is by adding this to her hourly rate.
+Can you see how these costs are rising and the only way Jane can meet these costs is by adding this to her hourly rate.

 Assuming that Jane needs £100 per week for her food and recreation and also needs to accumulate at least £2,500 per year of savings we find we have to make a provision for charging back to the business another £7,500 or £3.90 per hour.